-Then in 1993 Robert had a particularly ingenious idea to bring short-run cd’s to the public with larger run levels of professionalism.
-He opened R.L.
+From 1989 to 1992 he opened his first small demo recording studio out of his parent’s house.
+Then in 1993 Robert expanded this business by bringing short-run cd’s to the public with larger run levels of professionalism.
+This started R.L.
 Soundlabs – a c.d. and dvd manufacturing, audio-mastering, graphic-design, and packaging business in the heart of NYC on W35th street – that lasted for over 20 years.
 With Robert’s keen sense of musicality and professionalism, he was hired to master albums for every major label and many famous artists.

-Over the next ten years, Robert and Elizabeth built a life together that included moving from NYC, to the Hamptons, where they welcomed their daughter, Vivi, in 2012.
+Over the next ten years, Robert and Elizabeth built a life together that included moving from Manhattan to the Hamptons, where they welcomed their daughter, Vivi, in 2012.
 However, it was in 2014 that everything changed for Robert - his mother, Renee Lorayne passed away and he and his young family moved to Newburyport, Massachusetts, where they still reside.